 Feeding 2 billion more mouths by 2050 and accommodating the growing meat demand will put more pressure on crop-for-feed growing as well as breeding and raising livestock.
 Cattle are major contributors to greenhouse gas emissions, which could be eliminated.
-In relation to animal welfare, by decimating the livestock population we would be slaughtering much less animals and can keep the remaining ones under high humane conditions
+In relation to animal welfare, by decimating the livestock population we would be slaughtering much less animals and can keep the remaining ones under higher humane conditions.

-Rather than obtaining meat from animals raised on environmentally destructive factory farms where the animal is treated as a commodity instead of a sentient beings and slaughtered in appalling ways, clean meat is produced by taking a small sample of stem cells- usually from lean muscle- through a harmless procedure in the same way that blood is drawn, and replicating these cells in a culture outside of the animal.
+Rather than obtaining meat from animals raised on environmentally destructive factory farms where the animal is treated as a commodity instead of a sentient being, clean meat is produced by taking a small sample of stem cells- usually from lean muscle- through a harmless procedure.
+It is similar to the way blood is drawn.
+These cells are then replicated in a culture outside of the animal.

 After sufficient cells have grown, they are assembled in groups to form small muscle tissue that are very similar to muscle fibers in a steak.
 The resulting product is 100% real meat.

 It is known that the binding serum used in this technology would be taken from fetal bovines, however Dr. Post states this is no longer necessary.
 “There are a number of pressuring reasons to eliminate bovine serum.
 It is inherently unsustainable, and obtaining serum from unborn calves is incompatible with our animal welfare standards.
 It is also a disease risk.”